 Includes : total value of the service (that is both the cost of labour and the cost of materials are covered).

-Excludes : separate purchases of spare parts, accessories or lubricants made by households with the intention of undertaking the maintenance or repair themselves (07.2.1) or (07.2.2); roadworthiness tests (07.2.4).
+Excludes: separate purchases of spare parts, accessories or lubricants made by households with the intention of undertaking the maintenance or repair themselves (07.2.); roadworthiness tests (07.2.).